kojodoc/kojodoc.github.io/art/shape-block.md

 ## The Shape/Block method
 The shape/block method builds upon the ideas in the forty-patterns section at the end of the [Getting Started](http://wiki.kogics.net/kojo-codeactive-books#getting-started) book.

-There, you had focused on analysing a given pattern, determining the shape and the block present in the pattern, and then drawing the pattern in a structured and systematic way.
+In that section you focused on analysing a given pattern, determining the shape and the block present in the pattern, and then drawing the pattern in a structured and systematic way using the shape/block method.

-Here, we will use the shape/block method to design new patterns.
+Here, you will use the shape/block method to *design new patterns*.
 * [Quick Recap](#quick-recap)
 * [Block rotates in place](#block-rotates-in-place)
 * [Block rotates around circle](#block-rotates-around-circle)